 We are a 501(c)(3) Non Profit Organization

-Kendra has been a volunteer at Wags for just over 2 years.
+Kendra has been a volunteer at Wags for almost 6 years.
 She started long distance running because of her first rescue dog's love of running.
-She has been a charity runner for the Chicago Marathon for 11 consecutive years, fundraising tens of thousands of dollars to save homeless pets.
-So when she left her career of 20 years she knew she wanted to spend her extra time devoted to rescue.
-Kendra has played a vital role in day to day operations at Wags often doing multiple shifts per day.
+She has been a charity runner for the Chicago Marathon for 14 consecutive years, fundraising tens of thousands of dollars to save homeless pets.
+When she left her career of 20 years she knew she wanted to spend her extra time devoted to rescue.
+Kendra has played a vital role in day-to-day operations at Wags often doing multiple shifts per day.
+From cleaning, walking, dogs meets, adoptions, vet runs or cleaning the dock there isn't a task she will not do and do with a smile on her face!
+Kendra juggles many things with ease which includes her husband, Gino, their hobbies racing - marathons and Ironman distance triathlons, two children: Kylie (18) and Dominic (16) and their 4 dogs: Mia, Kaiya (adopted from Wags), Stella (Wags) and Thelma (Wags)!

 HER WORDS: Being a part of Wags has been one of the most rewarding experiences of my life.
+I treasure the people I have met and the countless lives we have saved.

-Laurie
+Laurie H

 Adoption Specialist - Shift Leader